ramit05/myblog/_posts/2018-02-01-ci-cd-automate.md

 * Try Using Python for writing automation scripts

 Python is a super amazing and fun language to work with.
-But one of the cool reasons to use it because of the awesome libraries it has support to like dictionary, json, csv etc.
+One of the cool reasons why I recommend it is because of the awesome libraries it has support to like dictionary, json, csv etc.

-## Conclusion

-Hope you guys enjoyed the post and please share your side of the views in the comments too.Have a happy day !